The drawing there of our family treehouse was done by the talented lady who lives next door. She gave it to us as a Christmas present, December 2012.

 Петрович Фекула) died on February 7th,

-was held on February 20th at the Church of the Heavenly Rest in New York City.
-The order of service is in four pages here,
+A memorial service was held on February 20th at the Church of the Heavenly Rest in New York City.
+The order of service is in four pages

 I had known Wally since August 11th, 1986 when, arriving back at First Boston Corp. after a trip to China, I found I had been reassigned as one-man software support for the firm's Credit and Risk Management Department, of which Wally was the boss.

 As well as programming his computers during business hours, I got drawn into the extramural project Wally was then absorbed with.

 Wally's uncle Paul, who had died in 1982, was an eccentric bibliophile with a collection of over seven thousand books and manuscripts relating to Slavic culture, especially the Christian Orthodox heritage of the Eastern and Southern Slavs.
 The collection included priceless Church documents dating back to the 14th (possibly 13th) and 15th centuries.